 Responsibility.
-Much of society and certainly the law are based on who will take responsibility.
+Much of society and certainly the law is based on who will take responsibility.
 In Illinois, unfortunately, it won’t be those that hire independent or subcontractors.
 This post will focus on subcontractor liability and the separation between independent and general contractors.

 Separation between independent and general contractors

 From a negligence perspective, Illinois common law maintains a separation of liability between independent and general contractors.
-Given the absence of a contract, or other factors discussed later, one who hires an independent or sub-contractor is not responsible for the negligence of that person or company.
-In terms of subrogation this can be quite frustrating.
-Take a case in which an insured hires a contractor for installation of a satellite dish.
-That contract, which of course is hardly negotiable by the homeowner, includes a waiver for any damage or negligence on the part of any sub-contractor that is retained to perform the work.
+Given the absence of a contract, or other factors discussed later, one who hires an independent or subcontractor is not responsible for the negligence of that person or company.
+In terms of subrogation, this can be quite frustrating.
+Take a case in which an insured hires a contractor for the installation of a satellite dish.
+That contract, which of course is hardly negotiable by the homeowner, includes a waiver for any damage or negligence on the part of any subcontractor that is retained to perform the work.
 A fire occurs and the expert points to the installation of the satellite.
-However, that sub-contractor is one man and he didn’t have insurance.
+However, that subcontractor is one man and he didn’t have insurance.
 There is no path to get back to the original contractor.
-In all likelihood, because the sub-contractor didn’t have insurance and a waiver exists, they have avoided responsibility and legal liability.
+In all likelihood, because the subcontractor didn’t have insurance and a waiver exists, they have avoided responsibility and legal liability.

-Other cases may involve construction and general contractors as well as sub-contractors.
-(The topic of workers’ compensation subrogation claims, involving construction, is different and far too lengthy discuss here.)
+Other cases may involve construction and general contractors as well as subcontractors.
+(The topic of workers’ compensation subrogation claims, involving construction, is different and far too lengthy to discuss here.)
 An example may be your homeowner has neighbors that are doing a remodel.
-As the sub-contractor is working with a blowtorch, a fire begins at the neighbor’s home and spreads – causing damage to your insured’s property.
-Later, an investigation reveals the sub-contractor doing the work at the neighbor’s home was not insured.
+As the subcontractor is working with a blowtorch, a fire begins at the neighbor’s home and spreads – causing damage to your insured’s property.
+Later, an investigation reveals the subcontractor doing the work at the neighbor’s home was not insured.
 Can you go to the general contractor?
 In some cases, dictated by Section 414 of the Restatement of Torts, you can.
-You should seek to determine the level of control the general contractor retained over the sub-contractor.
+You should seek to determine the level of control the general contractor retained over the subcontractor.
 Certain duties such as how the work is performed, when it is performed, what tools are used, and who provides tools may reveal the pecking order.
-Lastly, determining where and how the sub-contractor takes direction and receives material may be difficult, but just as telling.
+Lastly, determining where and how the subcontractor takes direction and receives material may be difficult, but just as telling.

-An example of a best case would be a sub-contractor was hired, told when, where and exactly how to do the work by the general contractor with that general contractor providing the tools and materials to do it.
-A weak case would be if the sub-contractor was hired with a clearly formed contract and given only detail of what they were to accomplish on the site, without instruction and providing all of their own tools and materials.
+An example of a best case would be a subcontractor who was hired, told when, where, and exactly how to do the work by the general contractor with that general contractor providing the tools and materials to do it.
+A weak case would be if the subcontractor was hired with a clearly formed contract and given only detail of what they were to accomplish on the site, without instruction and providing all of their own tools and materials.

-There are an infinite number of fact patterns, all in varying forms, that may emerge.
+There is an infinite number of fact patterns, all in varying forms, that may emerge.
 All said and done, it is best to have an attorney review.
-Even with the number of uninsured and irresponsible sub-contractors out there, do not give up!
-Just because the general contractor didn’t perform the work, doesn’t mean that they’re off the hook for their sub-contractors negligence.
+Even with the number of uninsured and irresponsible subcontractors out there, do not give up!
+Just because the general contractor didn’t perform the work, doesn’t mean that they’re off the hook for their subcontractors negligence.
 Get Keis George involved and we will help you get the general contractor.
-For this and other information, schedule a consultation with one of our subrogation attorneys in Illinois.
+For this and other information regarding subcontractor liability, contact one of our Illinois subrogation lawyers.